Where to Eat and Drink in Palisade, CO

 Palisade

 High Country Orchards & Vineyards: At 3548 E ½ Rd., this is a family operated orchard featuring tree-ripened peaches.
 Their Country Store features fruit, fresh produce, preserves and peach salsas.
-This an attractive store and is next to their Colterris winery with four vineyard sites.
+This is an attractive store and is next to their Colterris winery with four vineyard sites.

 High Country Orchards